adi101/asukumar_com/posts/mcp.md

 Not everything would be done through a text/chat interface.
 What if, when necessary, the agent generated a custom UI for a discrete human interaction?[^7]

 If you believe in this second view of the world, there's about 50% of public (and 60% of private) tech company value that's waiting to be eaten by foundational models and their client agents.
 In this world, applications are just databases and servers.
-In other words, infrastructure.

 ---